FracktalWorks/Julia-Touch-UI-Documentation/README.md

 Reference: https://community.octoprint.org/t/setting-up-octoprint-on-a-raspberry-pi-running-raspbian-or-raspberry-pi-os/2337

+do a ```chmod +x /home/pi/scripts/webcamDaemon``` of ths cript from the link above

+also enable the camera interface on raspi-config

 #### Haproxy

 The OctoPrint works on the ```:5000``` protocol which means ```http://192:168.0.24:5000``` will open the octoprint UI page.
 Now to access the OctoPrint on ```8080``` we have to install haproxy.